OAuth Connections

 Step 1: Prepare the OAuth client ID, client secret, and redirect URL

-Before you can configure the custom OAuth client, you need to collect the information listed below.
+Before you can configure the custom OAuth client, you must collect the information listed after this.
 After you have this information, you can configure the custom OAuth client for each of the OAuth supported connector.

-• OAuth client ID and client secret: First register the OAuth client with the data provider (connector) to retrieve the client ID and client secret generated for Tableau Cloud.
+• OAuth client ID and client secret: First register the OAuth client with the data provider (connector) to retrieve the client ID and client secret.
 Supported connectors include:

 • Azure Data Lake Storage Gen2, Azure SQL Database, Azure Synapse